gocardless/angularjs-style-guide/README.md

 ### Routes

 A view that points to a URL.
 Like components, each route contains all the HTML, CSS, JavaScript, and other dependencies needed to render itself.
+Routes are made from a combination of [components](#components) and unique pieces of UI.

 ### Services

 Services contain Business logic.
-For example, `$http` abstractions.
+For example, `$http` abstractions, such as our [`$httpFactory`](https://github.com/gocardless/gc-http-factory).

 ### Folder structure